Learn about actual and potential costs

 Do you provide on-site support?
 If so, how far in advance must we request it?

-What are your support statistics in terms of the number of calls to resolve issues?
+What are your support statistics in terms of the average number of calls required to resolve issues?

-How much of your revenue is dedicated to research and development?
+How much of your revenue is dedicated to R&D?

 Do you regularly use automation in your services?
 What proportion of your processes are automated?
 Does this aspect of your services attract more clients?